How we are making our visits to your setting as safe as they can be during this time...

 We have made additions to our health and safely risk assessment to implement new practices and procedures to reduce the transmission of Covid-19.

-ReachOut team members will adhere to hand washing procedures on arrival, before and after workshops, where needed within a workshop and before and after eating.
+ReachOut team members will adhere to hand washing/sanitising procedures on arrival, before and after delivery of our workshops or performances, where needed within a session and before and after eating.

-Current government guidelines advise that our student groups are reduced in capacity, as such we will now only be able to work with one of your ‘bubbles’ or at maximum a full class size at any one time.
+Current government guidelines advise that our student groups are reduced in capacity, as such we will now only be able to work with one of your ‘bubbles’ or at maximum a full class size at any one time unless an appropriate sized space is available such as a school hall.
+In regards to creative events, we would also require the capacity of general public to be monitored and in line with government guidelines - this will be discussed during the creative contract process.

-The nature of our workshops relies on seeing and being able to touch our props and artefacts.
-All items will be cleaned before and after each workshop group..
+The nature of our workshops and performances often rely on seeing and being able to touch our props and artefacts.
+All items will be cleaned before and after each group..
 The use of props will be facilitated by our team members and assessments made during the session to avoid any cross contamination.
 Prior to touching any props we request that students are either hand washing or hand sanitising.

-We are more than happy to work outside should the weather allow or in a school hall if the area is reserved for the bubble we are working with only.
+In school settings, we are more than happy to work outside should the weather allow or in a school hall if the area is reserved for the 'bubble' we are working with only.
 The most ideal space would be the classroom of the ‘bubble’ that are participating in the workshop.
 This assists in keeping movement around the building to a minimum.
+For events we will discuss our creative space requirements during the contract process.

-Workshops will be adapted to incorporate social distancing, as with creative workshops there is often role play and drama based activities, these elements are an important part of what we do and will still take place where safe to do so often focusing on performance as an individual.
-The focus will be taken away from face to face contact during these scenarios and time spent in 'performance' will be kept to a minimum when more than one student is involved.
+Workshops and performances may need to be adapted to incorporate social distancing, as with creative workshops there are often role play and drama based activities, these elements are an important part of what we do and will still take place where safe to do so often focusing on performance as an individual.
+The focus will be taken away from face to face contact and the time spent on such activities will be kept to a minimum.
+In regards to performances where the ReachOut team are performing, all performances will be created with the safety of our staff and audience in mind and in line with the current government guidelines, masks may be required to be worn by our audiences dependent on the venue and performance.
+We ask that our clients respect the choices we make in order to maintain the safety of our staff and audience members.

-We take the safety of the students and staff we work with as well as our own team very seriously.
+We take the safety of our clients and the school staff and children we work with as well as our own team very seriously.
 We feel confident in being able to deliver a safe, engaging experience to your students and hope that our practices above demonstrate that.

 Gem, Saskia & Team ReachOut